neondatabase/website/content/docs/reference/pg-extensions.md

 Neon supports the PostgreSQL extensions shown in the following table.
 For extension documentation, select the extension version.

-To request support for additional extensions, please contact us at [support@neon.tech](mailto:support@neon.tech) or post your request to the [Neon community forum](https://community.neon.tech/).

 Unless otherwise noted, supported extensions can be installed from the Neon SQL Editor using [CREATE EXTENSION](https://www.postgresql.org/docs/14/sql-createextension.html) syntax.

 ```sql